rackerlabs/docs-cloud-servers/rst/devguide/ext-boot-from-volume.rst

    image with the uuid bb02b1a3-bc77-4d17-ab5b-421d89850fca, and thus the block_device_mapping_v2 attribute source_type is set to image.

-For an example of this operation, see :ref:`api-operations-ext-boot-from-volume`.
+For an example of this operation, see :ref:`Boot from volume operation <api-operations-svr-basic>`.